Menadion/customer/README.txt

 to do:
-UI design ( login, sign up, appointment, product, service, history, profile, policies) appointment map progress product ( more filter, pictures of product) scroll function ( experemental) fix drop down button in profile if your in policies
+UI design ( login, sign up, appointment, product, service, history, profile, policies) appointment (map progress) product ( more filter, pictures of product) scroll function ( experemental) fix drop down button in profile if your in policies and profile add green little circle in notification indicated new notification

 Changes: